dfe-analytical-services/explore-education-statistics/tests/robot-tests/tests/seed_data/README.md

   The script will run to completion and then the theme and all of its data (including real data files) will be available in the target environment.

-## Regenerating local seed data and distributing new dump files
+## Regenerating local seed data and distributing new database dump files and storage files

 In order to provide a new local seed data dump, we will generally follow the same steps as above, firstly by clearing out any existing themes that we wish to replace, and then running the scripts to regenerate them.

 There are some additional clean-up tasks that are also useful to do prior to issuing a new dump file, in order to keep it as clean as possible.

+We will also be generating a CSV which allows us to upload seed data files to the local storage emulator.

+### Generating a new database dump

 As a full run-through, we can do the following steps to provide a new and clean data dump: